singularityware/singularityware.github.io/_posts/recipes/2016-10-01-building-singularity-debian.md

 - Backports (no code changes) for Debian should use the form `VERSION-1~sbp8+1`, where the `8` is the version number of the Debian release (Debian jessie is version 8).
 - Backports (no code changes) for Ubuntu should use the form `VERSION-1~sbp16.04+1`.
 Similarly, `16.04` is the Ubuntu version.
 - If we are making actual code changes, we should use a form like `VERSION-1stanford1`.
-We shoud then try to get those code changes applied upstream.
+We should then try to get those code changes applied upstream.

 We use a different form for code changes because we want that to remain newer than anything that comes in through Debian/Ubuntu upstream (lest we lose our changes in an upgrade).
 Since backports don't have code changes, they are lower-priority.